'Pogba can come back to Juventus' - Raiola reveals Man Utd's star next possible destination | Goal.com

 Pogba has made 13 appearances for United across all competitions this season, scoring twice.

-The 27-year-old scored his first Premier League goal of the campaign as United came from behind to trump West Ham at the London Stadium.
+The 27-year-old scored his first Premier League goal of the campaign as United came from behind to defeat West Ham at the London Stadium on Saturday.